dotnet/docs-maui/docs/fundamentals/single-project.md

 > [!IMPORTANT]
 > Each image resource file is used as a source image, from which images of the required resolutions are generated for each platform.

-Resource files should be placed in the _Resources_ folder of your .NET MAUI app project, and must have their build action set correctly.
+Resource files should be placed in the _Resources_ folder of your .NET MAUI app project, or child folders of the _Resources_ folder, and must have their build action set correctly.
 The following table shows the build actions for each resource file type:

 | Resource | Build action |
 | -------- | ------------ |